readium/annotations/README.md

 * MUST contain a Temporal Media FragmentSelector,
 * MAY contain a ProgressionSelector.

-A Reading System is free to select the Selector with the best precision.
-It will select an alternative Selector as a fallback in case the preferred one does not return a correct position in the publication: this can happen if the publication has been modified after the annotation has been created.

 ##### 1.1.1.1.
 TextQuoteSelector

 The TextQuoteSelector is defined in https://www.w3.org/TR/annotation-model/#text-quote-selector.